Quickstart: Use Azure Cache for Redis with Go

-Skip to the code on GitHub
+Skip to the code

 Prerequisites

-- Azure subscription - create one for free
+- An Azure subscription.
+Create one for free

-- Go (preferably version 1.13 or above)
+- Go (preferably version 1.13 or later)

 - Git

-- An HTTP client such curl
+- An HTTP client like curl

 After the green Validation passed message appears, select Create.

-Retrieve host name, ports, and access keys from the Azure portal
+Get the host name, ports, and access key

-To connect your Azure Cache for Redis server, the cache client needs the host name, ports, and a key for the cache.
-Some clients might refer to these items by slightly different names.
-You can get the host name, ports, and keys from the Azure portal.
+To connect to your Azure Cache for Redis server, the cache client needs the cache's host name, ports, and an access key.
+Some clients might refer to these items by using slightly different names.
+You can get the host name, ports, and keys in the Azure portal.

-Review the code (Optional)
+Review the code (optional)

-The open source go-redis library is used to interact with Azure Cache for Redis.
+The open-source go-redis library is used to interact with Azure Cache for Redis.

 The main